How To Cook Fish At Camp:

 • Lay them on the bottom of a large skillet or frying pan.

-oranges in skillet
+Sliced oranges in an iron skillet

 • Lay the fish on top of the oranges.